voycey/cakephp-sphinxsearch/README.md

 1 Install the package with composer as above
 2 Add ````Plugin::load('Sphinx');```` to your bootstrap.php
-3 Attach the behaviour to a table you wish to search on (that has an index for it!)
+3 Attach the behaviour to a table you wish to search on (There must be an index that is generated from this model - the behaviour works by pulling the ID's from Sphinx and then fetching them from the DB (See TODO's for improving this)

 ```php
 <?php